Barrick Scholar Awards

 These awards are based principally on the quality and quantity of research publication or creative activity, which is judged to be extraordinary and distinguished.
 Only full-time tenured or tenure-track faculty who have completed at least three years of full-time employment at UNLV prior to the application deadline are eligible for these awards.

-The call for nominations is announced in the spring each year.
+The call for nominations is announced in the fall each year.

 The awards are offered in two categories: